doughty247/belladonna-play/README.md

 - Respect for players and their machines.
 We favor least‑privilege designs, clear behavior, and minimum friction.
 No kernel drivers required; advanced monitoring (e.g., eBPF) is feature‑gated and opt‑in.
 - Developer‑first.
 Teams deserve predictable performance, observable signals, and tooling that fits existing pipelines.

+## Why the name
+- “Belladonna” is the flowering plant known historically for its potency, and in Italian it also means “beautiful woman.”
+We embrace that duality—beauty and care on the surface with disciplined strength underneath—and we apply strong protections responsibly with least‑privilege and transparency.
+- “Play” signals our focus on games and fair play, including support for verified community mods.
+- Together, the name captures our philosophy: player‑respecting design paired with robust, responsibly applied safeguards.

 ## Current status
 - Private repository during an initial closed‑source phase.
 - Internal version: v0.0.1 foundation (Linux‑only).